 Poetic's Affinity cases are fairly simple polycarbonate shells with a neat lined design consisting of a bit of rubber, though it does nothing for protection.

 These cases are reinforced all around to provide shock absorption in the event of a drop, and the fit is snug, so it feels like the Affinity becomes part of your Moto Z.

 The Poetic Affinity is available with clear accents or black for under $8.
 Highly recommended!

 The Incipio case for the Moto Z is made of two layers to protect your ultra-thin phone from ultra-hard surfaces.
 It's not the sleekest case in the world, made up of a two-layer system comprised of a silicone liner and "rigid plextonium shell," which helps against impact.

 One of the best things about the case is that it's the perfect thickness to keep the protruding camera ring protected without adding considerable thickness to the 6.1mm phone.

-It's available in five colors: red, black, gold, silver, and pink.
+It's available in five colors: red, black, gold, silver, and pink for around $13.

 Are you using an awesome case with your Moto Z not mentioned here?
 Let us know in the comments below!

 Update, February 2018: Added the OtterBox Commuter case and updated pricing.
 Enjoy your case!

 We may earn a commission for purchases using our links.
 Learn more.